-In this episode, I talk with Tony Salinaro an exercise professional and running coach who is still running at 71.
+In this episode, I talk with Tony Salinaro, an exercise professional and running coach who is still running at 71.
 He had a Mom with memory loss.
 Now he works with stroke victims to help them recover and age better.
 All this while also maintaining a personal coaching business and running club!
 Find out about exercise and brain health in this fascinating conversation.

 Regular Exercise & Alzheimer's Risks

-Did you know that regular physical exercise can reduce your risk for developing Alzheimer’s disease by up to a stunning 50%?
-Studies have shown that women 50 and older who exercised regularly have a dramatic reduction in cognitive decline.
+Did you know that regular physical exercise can reduce your risk of developing Alzheimer’s disease by up to a stunning 50%?
+Studies have shown that women 50 and older who exercise regularly have a dramatic reduction in cognitive decline.
 That’s right– they kept their brain power at optimal strength!
 Recent findings also suggest that an overall active lifestyle is the key to brain and body health.
 (You were hoping for a different answer, right?)

-To see maximum benefits of an exercise program, research suggests working up to a level of 150 minutes per week.
+To see the maximum benefits of an exercise program, research suggests working up to a level of 150 minutes per week.
 You want a combination of cardio exercise and strength training.
 Great ways to get in your aerobic exercise include brisk walking, jogging, dancing, swimming, and playing tennis.
-Also, going to the gym and utilizing an elliptical, treadmill or stationary bike are excellent options.
+Also, going to the gym and utilizing an elliptical, treadmill, or stationary bike are excellent options.